Shanghai aluminum hits 4-mth low as rising coal output eases supply fears - Up News Info

 Article content

-Shanghai aluminum prices dropped to a more than four-month low on Friday as rising coal output in China eased worries over disruptions to the metal’s production.
+Shanghai aluminum prices dropped on Friday to a more than four-month low, as China’s rising coal output eased worries over disruptions to production of the metal.

 China is the world’s top producer of aluminum, the smelting of which is an energy-intensive process.